ROCm/HIP/docs/markdown/hip_porting_driver_api.md

 The hipModule interface does not support the hipModuleLoadEx function, which is used to control PTX compilaton options.
 HCC does not use PTX and does not support the same compilation options.
 In fact, HCC code objects always contain fully compiled ISA and do not require additional compilation as part of the load step.
-Code which requires this functionaly should use platform-specific coding, calling `cuModuleLoadEx` on the NVCC path and hipModuleLoad on the hcc path.
+Code which requires this functionally should use platform-specific coding, calling `cuModuleLoadEx` on the NVCC path and hipModuleLoad on the hcc path.
 For example:

 ```